ClimateChangeEcon/Climate_in_Climate_Economics/DEQN_for_IAMs/dice_generic_FEX/README.md

+## What is in the folder

+This folder contains the source code for running a common solution routine for the optimal solution of the climate-economy models presented in the appendix.
+The solution results as well as pretrained models for a replication are stored in the folder [appendix_results](appendix_results).

 ## How to run the optimal solution with an alternative exogenous forcings function routine
 To start the computation from scratch, change the following specifications in the config file (config/config.yaml), while leaving the other entries untouched: